JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 This time, it should succeed, and you'll finally have a Google Play Console organisation account!

 Of course, as soon as you open it you'll be told you need to verify it.
-Well, that's fine, we have our Certificate of Incorporation and other information from the payment profile.
+Well, that's easy now, we have our Certificate of Incorporation and other information from the payments profile.
 This only took a day or so for me, and didn't require any new information.

 #### Tidying up